Nehasharmagi/SharmaNeha_BookStore/SharmaNeha_BookStore/README.txt

 still same thing with product in Database is goes in database but with Null values....

+2000

+I again create the Database because datab is not enter in databse.....

+Then i Create the data of product again .......
+20220420005854_AddProductToDb.cs

 1530

 I try find on internet lot ....